oceanprotocol/aquarius/README.md

 gunicorn --certfile cert.pem --keyfile key.pem -b 0.0.0.0:5000 -w 1 provider.run:app
 ```

-Be aware of add in the config file how you want to resolve your server:
+Be aware of adding in the config file how you want to resolve your server:

 ```yaml
 provider.scheme = https